egor-khanko/lit/README.md

 ```

   For Ruby < 1.9 use `gem 'lit', '= 0.2.4'`, as next versions introduced new ruby hash syntax.

+  For Ruby < 3.x use `gem 'lit', '< 2.0'`

+  Starting with version 2.x support for Rails < 7.0 and Ruby < 3.2.5 has been dropped.

 2. run `bundle install`